 - Destination Sydney Surrounds North (including the Blue Mountains, Central Coast, the Hunter, Penrith and Hawkesbury)

-- Destination Sydney Surrounds South (including the Southern Highlands, Wollongong and the Shoalhaven).
+- Destination Sydney Surrounds South (including the Southern Highlands, Wollongong, the Shoalhaven and Wollondilly)

 A map showing the boundaries of the Destination Networks by Local Government Area is provided in Appendix 1.